-This five-year Initiative supports nine elementary school sites in four districts across the county.
+This Initiative supports ten elementary school sites in four districts across the county.
 Working with their preschool, afterschool, and community partners, school sites are developing innovative programs that support:

 1) A shared vision of high quality early education

 2) A positive school climate that is culturally competent

 5) Strong family engagement practices5) Strong family engagement practices